Isiah Kiner-Falefa Player Props: Yankees vs. Dodgers

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Isiah Kiner-Falefa?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is batting .235 with four doubles, a triple, three home runs and six walks.
+- Kiner-Falefa is hitting .227 with four doubles, a triple, three home runs and six walks.

-- Kiner-Falefa has reached base via a hit in 19 games this year (of 38 played), and had multiple hits in six of those games.

-- In 7.9% of his games this season, he has homered, and 2.4% of his trips to the dish.
+- Looking at the 39 games he has played this year, he's homered in three of them (7.7%), and in 2.4% of his trips to the dish.

-- In 21.1% of his games this season, Kiner-Falefa has tallied at least one RBI.
-In four of those games (10.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Kiner-Falefa has picked up an RBI in 20.5% of his games this season, with more than one RBI in 10.3% of his games.
+He has also driven in three or more runs in one contest.

-- In 21.1% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (7.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.